 How To Install A Reclaimed Wood Wall

 We recommend starting your wood wall installation at the top or bottom of your wall.
-Prior to starting, check to make sure the area where you will begin your first row is level.
+Prior to starting make sure the area where you will begin your first row is level.

 Reclaimed wood varies in texture and color hues.
-We recommend laying out 1-2 packs of planks prior to installation to see how the different boards will look together when put up on your wall.
+We recommend laying out 1-2 packs of planks prior to installation to see how the different boards will look together once on your wall.

-Do not remove banding from material that you do not plan on installing that day.
+Do not remove banding from the bundles of wood that you do not plan on installing that day.

-There may be small knot holes and/or slight gaps between panels.
+There may be small knot holes and/or slight gaps between boards.
 If you didn't paint your wall ahead of time, a sharpie can be used to color in these spaces.

 Apply construction adhesive (Liquid Nails or similar) to the backs of the planks.
-Keep the adhesive away from the edges of the reclaimed wood planks so the adhesive won’t ooze past the edges once applied to your wall.
+Keep the adhesive away from the edges so the adhesive won’t ooze beyond the plank once applied to your wall.
 A continuous “S” pattern or squiggle line works best.

 Secure With Nails